Bonnie Wright

 Bonnie Wright in 2020

 In 2020, the actress moderated a discussion on the documentary "The Story of Plastic".
-The distressing scenes of the film depict the crisis surrounding the planet's plastic pollution and highlight the connection between the plastic industry and fuel extraction.
+The film's distressing scenes depict the crisis of global plastic pollution and highlight the connection between the plastic industry and fuel extraction.
 The webinar featured film creators, political analysts, lawyers, and public figures.
 All participants had the opportunity to comment.

 Bonnie Wright's Personal Life